Tudmotu/dotvim/README.rst

 * Uses telescope.nvim_ with some simple configuration options
 * vim-airline_
 * NvimTree_ including icons via nvim-web-devicons_ (requires a patched NerdFont_)
-* Enchanced syntax highlighting using Treesitter_
+* Enhanced syntax highlighting using Treesitter_
 * Emoji picker using icon-picker.nvim_
 * Remap ``<Leader>`` to ``,`` and ``jj`` to ``<ESC>``